earthly/earthly/docs/ci-integration/guides/gh-actions-integration.md

       run: earthly --push +build
 ```

-Alternatively, you can skip using the `earthly/actions/setup-earthly` job, and include
+Alternatively, you can skip using the `earthly/actions/setup-earthly` job and include
 a step to download earthly instead:

 ```yml